Best Hotels in Paris: Le Marais, Saint-Germain & The Right Bank (2026)

 Price: €700–25,000/night | Location: 112 Rue du Faubourg Saint-Honoré, 8th

-Le Bristol is the most personal of the Paris Palace hotels — the extraordinary garden (the only hotel garden in central Paris that is genuinely private and designed for guests’ relaxation — the extraordinary geometric French garden surrounded by the hotel’s neoclassical wings), the extraordinary 114 restaurant (3 Michelin stars by Eric Fréchon — the most celebrated hotel restaurant in Paris, the extraordinary pigeon and truffle dishes), and the extraordinary rooftop pool (the most beautiful hotel pool in Paris — the mosaic-tile pool on the Bristol’s seventh floor, with the extraordinary Paris roofscape visible in all directions).
+Le Bristol is the most personal of the Paris Palace hotels.
+Its garden is the only hotel garden in central Paris that is genuinely private and designed for guests’ relaxation — a geometric French garden enclosed by the hotel’s neoclassical wings.
+The 114 restaurant holds 3 Michelin stars under Eric Fréchon, whose pigeon and truffle dishes have made it the most celebrated hotel dining room in Paris.
+And the rooftop pool may be the loveliest in the city: a mosaic-tile pool on the Bristol’s seventh floor, with the Paris roofscape visible in all directions.

 The Ritz Paris — Place Vendôme Icon